MajdTL1/The-Usage-of-DApps-for-enhancing-the-donation-Process/README.md

 ### setup the ethereum Blockchain

-install Ganache to simulate the ethereum Blockchain in memory
+use Ganache to simulate the ethereum Blockchain in memory

 ### deploy the smart contracts